canalplus/rx-player/README.md

 [2] Android version >= 4.2

 And more.
-A good way to know if the browser should be supported by our player is to go on the page https://www.youtube.com/html5 and check support for MSE support.
+A good way to know if the browser should be supported by our player is to go on the page https://www.youtube.com/html5 and check for "Media Source Extensions" support.